MCDAngelo/C3GetCleanData_CourseProject/README.md

 - This is a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data used in run_analysis.R on the train and test data located in the UCI HAR Dataset.

-- The code book refers the reader to some additional information contained in the features_info.txt and README.txt files that are downloaded along with the data and contained within the UCI HAR Dataset directory.
+- The code book refers the reader to some additional information contained in the features_info.txt and README.txt files that are downloaded along with the Samsung data and contained within the UCI HAR Dataset directory.